Macro-economic Dependencies on Ocean Ecosystems

 For detailed guidance on industry classification and supply and use table compilation, see TG-3.3 Economic Activity Relevant to the Ocean.

-To illustrate the compilation of the ocean economy share of GDP using the step-by-step procedure, consider a country ("Country B") with national GDP of 50,000 million currency units and total employment of 10 million persons.
+To illustrate the compilation of the ocean economy share of GDP using the step-by-step procedure, consider a country ("Country B") with national GVA at basic prices of 50,000 million currency units (used here as the denominator consistent with the Step 6 formula; for reporting against the commonly cited GDP figure, apply the bridge: GDP = GVA + taxes on products − subsidies on products, per SNA 2025 Chapter 6) and total employment of 10 million persons.
 Following Steps 1-6 above, the compiler has identified ocean industries, extracted data from national SUTs, and applied ocean ratios to partially ocean-related industries.

 Table 1: Ocean economy sub-matrix extracted from national SUTs (Country B, million currency units)